Ludwig Kodjo Amla

-Kodjo Mavunio Ludwig Amla (born November 13, 2000) is a Danish professional footballer who plays for HFX Wanderers of the Canadian Premier League.
+Kodjo Mavunio Ludwig Amla (born 13 November 2000) is a Danish professional footballer who plays for FC Laval in Ligue1 Québec.

 Early life

 Amla is of Togolese descent and was born in Skjern, Denmark, but grew up in Canada from a young age and holds a Canadian passport.
 He began playing football at the age of six with the B.67 soccer organization in Denmark.
 In 2011, he moved to Canada, where he played youth football with Cosmos de Granby, CS Longueuil, and FC Saint-Hyacinthe.

 He played college soccer at Collège Ahuntsic.
 In 2018, he was named Championship MVP and was an RSEQ Division I regular season all-star and championship all-star, as his team won the gold medal.
-Soonafter, he had offers to join American universities to play college soccer, but he elected to turn professional instead.
+Soon after, he had offers to join American universities to play college soccer, but he elected to turn professional instead.

 Club career

 He began his senior career with CS St-Hubert in the Première ligue de soccer du Québec.

 In February 2021, he began training with Makedonija GP in the Macedonian First Football League.
-On February 12, he signed a two-year contract with the club.
+On 12 February, he signed a two-year contract with the club.
 He scored his first goal on March 6 against FK Sileks.

 In 2022, he returned to CS St-Hubert.
-He scored a hat trick on July 16 against AS Blainville and scored two goals in a friendly against HFX Wanderers U23 on July 27.
+He scored a hat trick on 16 July against AS Blainville and scored two goals in a friendly against HFX Wanderers U23 on 27 July.

-On July 30, 2022, he signed a contract through the 2023 season, with an option for 2024 with Canadian Premier League club HFX Wanderers FC, after trialing with the club for a couple of weeks and playing in the friendly against the HFX U23 side for his former club CS St-Hubert, in which he scored 2 goals in a 3-2 victory for St-Hubert.
+On 30 July 2022, he signed a contract through the 2023 season, with an option for 2024 with Canadian Premier League club HFX Wanderers FC, after trialing with the club for a couple of weeks and playing in the friendly against the HFX U23 side for his former club CS St-Hubert, in which he scored 2 goals in a 3–2 victory for St-Hubert.
 He made his debut for the Wanderers on August 1 against York United FC.
+On 15 June 2023, Amla was suspended by the Canadian Anti-Doping Program for a period of two years (backdated to the original Canadian Centre for Ethics in Sport notice of charge date) until 7 February 2025, with him being "unable to participate in any capacity in any sport that is a signatory to the CADP", due to testing positive for terbutaline, which was in his asthma inhaler.
+He had yet to feature with the club that season, as a result of the suspension while under appeal.
+Upon the suspension becoming official, Amla was put on the ineligible list and removed from the active roster.